420blaze420/tape0002/README.md

 #### VLAN integration
 * Multiple network segmentations exist seperating departments via VLANs.
 * The new wireless network configuration must be integrated with the company's current VLAN configuration.
+* VLAN assignment must be supported by the policies implemented on the RADIUS server.

 #### Support for the expected number of users and devices
 * The new network must be able to support all 1256 employees using internet services simultaneously.